Australia men's national goalball team: 1996 Atlanta

 At the 1996 Summer Paralympics, the team finished in fourth place.
 This was the country's best finish in an international competition.
 The team had played a number of international matches prior to the start of the games.
 The team also had an extended training camp in Australia prior to the start of the games.
 The training camp included psychological preparations.
 The start of the men's team was Robert Crestani.
 His ability to throw the ball and his offensive tactics helped the team remain competitive.
 Other key players for the team included Warren Lawton and Gerrard Gosens.
 These three players were on the court for almost the whole competition.
 In pool play, they beat Italy 5–2, the Czech Republic 7–0, the Netherlands 3–2.
 They drew with Germany 3–3 and Slovenia 4–4.
 In the Qualification round, they lost to Finland 1–4, drew with Spain 3–3 and lost to Canada 1–3.
 In the medal elimination round, they lost to Canada 2–3.
 In the bronze medal match, they lost to Spain 2–6.
 Australia's win over Italy is important in the team's history because the Italian team was ranked number one in the world coming into the Paralympic Games.

 Athletes were Rob Crestani (Vic), Kevin Frew (NSW), Colin George (NSW), Gerrard Gosens (Qld), Warren Lawton (Qld), and Brett Scarr (Vict).
 Coaches were Sam Theodore and Heather Gossens.

 2000 Sydney

-The team competed as the host nation in the 2000 Summer Paralympics, between 18 to 29 October 2000, at an Olympic Park indoor hall, Sydney, New South Wales, Australia.
+The team competed as the host nation in the 2000 Summer Paralympics, between 18 and 29 October 2000, at an Olympic Park indoor hall, Sydney, New South Wales, Australia.
 Of twelve teams, Australia came ninth.

 Athletes were Rob Crestani (Vic), Kevin Frew (NSW), Paul Harpur (Qld), Troy King (NSW), Warren Lawton (Qld), and Robbie Vogt (Qld).
 Coaches were Sam Theodore and Robert Apps.